-4A.7.3.1 Siting of development
+4A.7.1 Siting of development

 - a) In determining the siting of a building, consideration should be given to the following factors: - i.
 Dwellings should be orientated to make the best use of sunlight and views.
 Living areas should have a northerly aspect to maximise energy and the amount of sunshine that a building is exposed to during the year. - ii.
 West facing walls should have very few windows for protection against hot westerly winds and summer sun. - iii.
 Slopes and access to views. - iv.
 Protection from wind and adverse weather. - v.
 The preservation of prominent ridgelines from intrusion by new buildings. - vi.
 Buildings should not be sited on overland flow paths identified by Council.
 This may increase any potential flood hazard or flood damage to buildings. - vii.
-The dwelling should be set back from roads and surrounding dwellings in order to reduce noise and other disturbances. - viii.
+The dwelling should be set back from roads and neighbouring dwellings in order to reduce noise and other disturbances. - viii.
 Driveway access. - ix.
 Retaining the existing vegetation for possible incorporation with the landscape of the buildings. - x.
-Future use and enjoyment of the site. - Mid slope - a) Views - b) Protected from winds - c) Access may be difficult - d) Not highly visible
+Future use and enjoyment of the site.